 When a cardholder has reached their limit and attempts to use their credit card, the transaction may be declined.

 In some instances, however, the card issuer may allow the transaction to go through and instead impose a financial penalty for spending over the credit card limit.
-According to the Credit Card Act of 2009 (CCA), the card company can’t assess a fee that’s more than the amount spent over the credit limit.
-So, for instance, if you overspent by $30, your fee couldn’t be more than $30.
+According to the Credit Card Accountability Responsibility and Disclosure Act of 2009 (known as the CARD Act), there are caps on these over-the-limit fees.

-Typically, the card owner must opt in to allow for purchases over the credit limit to be approved.
-The CCA legislation mandates that credit card companies can’t arbitrarily charge an over-the-limit fee without the cardholder’s signed consent.
+The card owner must opt in to allow for purchases over the credit limit to be approved.
+The CARD Act mandates that credit card companies can’t arbitrarily charge an over-the-limit fee without the cardholder’s signed consent.
 For that reason, most card providers have eliminated over-the-limit fees and simply deny the transaction instead.

 Check with your card company to see if it still charges over-the-limit fees.
 If so, and you object, ask to opt out and focus on keeping your credit card balance well below your card spending limit.